Cleft Lip and Palate

 Compensatory errors

-• can exacerbate the perception of nasality and can inaccurately represent the child's ability to use the VP valve;
+• can exacerbate the perception of nasality and can inaccurately represent the child’s ability to use the VP valve,

-• are treated through behavioral intervention (i.e., traditional speech therapy) to teach proper articulatory placement/patterns; and
+• are treated through behavioral intervention (i.e., traditional speech therapy) to teach proper articulatory placement/patterns, and

-• use the opening of the VP port as part of the articulation for intentional nasal release of airflow and simultaneous bilabial, alveolar, or velar closure (realized as voiceless nasal fricatives); or
+• use the opening of the VP port as part of the articulation for intentional nasal release of airflow and simultaneous bilabial, alveolar, or velar closure (realized as voiceless nasal fricatives);

-Learned Nasal Emission
+Learned Nasal Emission (Nasal Fricatives)

-The following two patterns may be see:
+The following three patterns may be seen:

 • PSNE typically affects fricatives and may also affect affricates.